The Bone Mender

 For 100 years, doctors have treated some broken bones by tugging on them.
 It’s true.

-Millions of people break bones every year—in this country alone, there are close to —and of these, 5 percent to 10 percent fail to heal.
+Millions of people break bones every year—in this country alone, there are close to eight million fractures annually —and of these, 5 percent to 10 percent fail to heal.
 The medical bills for bone repair clock in at an estimated $70 billion.

 Fortunately, bones can regenerate, and orthopedic surgeons can enhance this regeneration with a process called distraction osteogenesis.
 First, the bone is surgically broken, pins are inserted above and below the bone incision, and then a metal device is attached to the pins.
 The device slowly cranks the bone apart by only millimeters a day, and over time, new bone grows from both ends of the fracture, filling the gap.

-One of the more interesting things about distraction osteogenesis is that despite decades of observation, doctors and researchers still don’t know exactly how it works.
-Associeate Professor (ME, BME, MSE), hopes to find out, and she is honing in on the conundrum in a series of related research projects.
+One of the more interesting things about distraction osteogenesis is that despite decades of observation doctors and researchers still don’t know exactly how it works.
+Elise Morgan, a College of Engineering associate professor of mechanical engineering and of biomedical engineering, hopes to find out, and she is honing in on the conundrum in a series of related research projects.

-The director of ENG’s , she believes that a better understanding of the bone regenerative process could lead to noninvasive ways to examine fractures and less invasive ways to treat them.
+The director of ENG’s Orthopaedic and Developmental Biomechanics Laboratory and a member of the Division of Materials Science and Engineering, she believes that a better understanding of the bone regenerative process could lead to noninvasive ways to examine fractures and less invasive ways to treat them.
 It could also help orthopedic surgeons select treatment parameters based on the type of bone, the type of patient, and the device that is used.

-“Our tissues and cells are very responsive to the mechanical forces that they experience,” says Morgan, who was awarded the 2013 by the and named a 2012 .
+“Our tissues and cells are very responsive to the mechanical forces that they experience,” says Morgan, who was awarded the 2013 Kappa Delta Young Investigator Award by the American Association of Orthopaedic Surgeons and named a 2012 College of Engineering Distinguished Faculty Fellow.
 “So the stresses we put on our bones as we sit, walk, and jump are sensed by our tissues and have an effect on how they behave and ultimately heal.
 Understanding this process is critical in understanding why some bone injuries heal, and some don’t.”

 Composed mostly of minerals and protein—mainly collagen—bone has a complicated structure that is sometimes likened to a coral reef, because of its porous structure, strength, and ability to regenerate.
 This regenerative capacity is something that bone cells share with liver cells.
 Better ways to harness this regenerative capacity are sorely needed: bone is the second most frequently transplanted tissue, after blood.